M.Ed and Initial Teaching License in Elementary Education with a focus on Dual Language and Immersion

 Step 1: Pre-review

 - Fill out the inquiry form.
-The DLI-L adviser will then follow up with you to conduct an unofficial transcript review.
+The DLI-L advisor will then follow up with you to conduct an unofficial transcript review.

 - Unofficial transcript review: